What every best Furnaces has:

 The American Council for an Energy-Efficient Economy maintains the website SmarterHouse.org, with lots of information relating to energy-efficient appliances.
 There's some good information on deciding when to replace a furnace, and editors offer buying tips and a checklist of maintenance tips as well.

 Several HVAC pros are interviewed for this article on a variety of furnace-related topics.
 Those include choosing a furnace and the pros and cons of various furnaces types.
 There are a number of helpful tips for choosing a contractor and saving money on the initial purchase.

 The energy-saving benefits of high-efficiency furnaces are touted in this article.
-Tara Snyder compares types of heating systems, discusses sizing and offers guidelines on when to replace an old furnace.
+Tanya Snyder compares types of heating systems, discusses sizing and offers guidelines on when to replace an old furnace.
 It also contains a list of tips for keeping your heating system at top efficiency.
 The environmental impact of home heating is also discussed.

 Danny Lipford is a remodeling contractor who hosts television and radio programs about home improvement.
 Half this article offers tips on maintaining HVAC equipment and dealing with the professionals who service it.
 The rest is about buying a new HVAC system.
 He offers tips on how to select a contractor, such as making sure that the business owner plays an active role in designing and installing your system.
 Lipford also explains some key HVAC terminology.